 The Great Torino were widely considered the best ever team in Italian football history.
 They won five straight Italian league championships led by their captain, Valentino Mazzola.
 The huge success ended in huge disappointment and sadness as all.
 However, one player was killed when their plane crashed in the outskirts of Turin.
 Some of the talented team were: Guiseppe Grezar, Guglielmo Gabetto, Mario Rigamonti, Virgilio Maroso and Ezio Loik.
 Torino never recovered after a decade of mediocre seasons, and were eventually relegated to Serie B in 1958-59.

 Greatest Soccer Club Teams Of All Time: 9 to 7

 9. Bayern Munich 1967-76

-Sepp Maier, Franz Beckenbauer, and Gerd Muller helped Bayern Munich win the UEFA Champions League three times in a row in 1974, 1975, and 1976 and many other trophies, including the German league title, the UEFA Super Cup, and the Intercontinental Cup.
+Sepp Maier, Franz Beckenbauer, and Gerd Muller helped Bayern Munich win the UEFA Champions League.
+In fact, it was three times in a row in 1974, 1975, and 1976.
+Plus they won many other trophies.
+They included the German league title, the UEFA Super Cup, and the Intercontinental Cup.
 Bayern won their third German championship in a row in the 1973-74 season.
-Paul Breitner, Uli Hoeness, Gerg Muller and Karl-Heinz Rummenigge – who contributed 162 goals in 310 games for the club, were all part of the successful Bayern side.
+Paul Breitner, Uli Hoeness, Gerg Muller and Karl-Heinz Rummenigge were all part of the successful Bayern side.